hamayungill/hamayungill/README.md

 I'm a full-stack developer with a passion for creating **modern, clean, and decentralized applications**.
 With expertise in **MERN, Next.js**, and **Solidity, Rust**, I have successfully built **Staking apps**, **dApps**, **DAOs**, **e-commerce** platforms, and **enterprise applications**.
 I am always keen to learn about the latest technologies and use them to solve real-world problems.
 Currently diving deep into the Web3 world with **Solidity**, **Rust**, and **blockchain** technologies.

+Additionally, I have extensive experience with **React Native** and **modern mobile applications**, creating responsive and high-performance apps that work seamlessly across both iOS and Android.

 ---

 ## 🏆 Projects